JoanneGuandaru/Adidas-Sales-Analysis/README.md

 The analysis covers multiple dimensions, including total sales, operating profit, units sold, sales by month, and product categories.
 Additionally, performance by retailers and geographical regions is assessed to determine the best and worst performing areas.
 The ultimate goal was to uncover insights on sales trends, top performing products and retailers, and to make recommendations for driving profit growth.

  Problem Statement

-Adidas wanted to gain a comprehensive understanding of Adidas' sales performance across different U.S. regions, with particular interest in identifying:
+To gain a comprehensive understanding of Adidas' sales performance across different U.S. regions, with particular interest in identifying:
  The regions with the highest and lowest sales.
  Which products and stores were driving performance.
  The best months for sales and those that showed a decline.